TheGrotesk/scripterra/README.md

 **Step 5.
 Schedule script**

 You can schedule your scripts.
-Be shure that your redies server is working!
+Be shure that your redis server is working!

 ```sh
 scripterra --schedule Test --env .test --expression '* * * * *'